 Q #18) What is the difference between flex mode and confined mode?

-Ans: Confined mode if set restricts the child object within enclosing parent objects.
-If not set on, child an object can move out of parent objects.
+Answer: Confined mode, if set restricts the child object within enclosing parent objects.
+If not set on, the child objects can move out of parent objects.

 During flex mode, parent objects will adjust its border if the child object expands or moves.
 If not set, parent borders stay fixed when the child objects move.